JialiZhang1016/Obesity/README.md

 # Obesity

-This is data analysis project for STAT 6545.
+This is dataset analysis project for STAT 6545.

+# description

+# varibale

+# Method